mikepierce/enchiridion/README.md

   [rolleston-source]: http://www.letsreadgreek.com/epictetus/rolleston.htm

 # ToDo

- - Change to a period appropriate, or just better, typeface.
+ - Set the whole text in a *period appropriate* typeface.
- - Be more creative with section titles, the titlepage, and the coverpage.
+ - Add more creative ornamentation to the cover, title page, and chapter headings.
- - Be open to suggestions/recommendations/requests. :)